nicholaswmin/fsm/README.md

 turnstile.bar()
 ```

-Transitions can only be triggered if current `state` lists them,
+Transitions can only be triggered if the current `state` lists them,
 otherwise a `TransitionError` is thrown:

 ```js